 This upcoming sale offers first-time and established collectors the chance to acquire works by the artist at a wide range of price-points.

 "I like to think I have the guts to stand up anonymously in a western democracy and call for things no one else believes in – like peace and justice and freedom.’
 (Banksy, Wall and Piece, p.
 24)"

-We are also delighted to be offering two impressions of Banksy’s most renowned subject, Girl with Balloon, 2004.
 Girl With Balloon first appeared as a mural on Waterloo Bridge in 2002 and has subsequently emerged in several other locations.
-Girl with Balloon, which has an estimate of £40,000–60,000 is an emotive image that illustrates hope and desire in contemporary life.
+This work, which has an estimate of £50,000–70,000 is an emotive image that illustrates hope and desire in contemporary life.
 On the wall, it was set in deliberately dull surroundings to reinforce its meaning.
 This image has come to be the poster-child for the artist’s work and an icon of global street art.